deathworlders/online/content/books/deathworlders/chapter-61-violence.md

 “Always so practical...” she teased.

 “A crown ain’t practical!
 But they’re *important.* An’ the thing is, I gotta warn ‘ya, ‘yer gonna be crowned ‘yerself here pretty soon.
-The election’s tomorrow, an’ after that…”
+The election’s gonna happen sooner'n 'ya think, an’ after that…”

 “...I know.
 It’s all happening very quickly, but… I feel ready for it.”